swanjson/mentorJournal/README.md

 Recommended tutorials:
 - https://nodeschool.io/#workshoppers - This is a good one for getting an understanding of syntax.
-The learnyouode portion is something I used when initially learning.
+The learnyounode portion is something I used when initially learning.
 - https://github.com/getify/You-Dont-Know-JS/blob/master/README.md - Javascript language itself.